leomakino/learn-data-engineer-topics/DataCamp/Data Engineer Track/18 - Cleaning Data with PySpark/course_notes.md

 Important parameters to import performance:
 - Number of objects (Files, Network locations, etc)
-    - More objects better than largr ones
+    - More objects better than larger ones.
+Using split files runs more quickly than using one large file for import.
+        *Note that in certain circumstances the results may be reversed.
+This is a side effect of running as a single node cluster.*
     - Can import via wildcard: ```airport_df = spark.read.csv('airports-*.txt.gz')```
 - General size of objects
     - Spark performs better if objects are of similar size